Some aspects of owning a leasehold flat are confusing.

 - Property management company.

-The lease gives the leasehold owner the right to occupy the property for a specified period, typically between 99 and 125 years.
+The lease gives the leasehold owner the right to occupy the property for a specified period.
+This is typically between 99 and 125 years.
 The flat can be bought and sold during that term.

-The freeholder owns the structure, any common areas of the building, and the land it is built on.
-They are typically responsible for the repair and maintenance of these parts of the building.
+The freeholder owns the structure, common areas, and land.
+They are responsible for the repair and maintenance of these parts of the building.

 Costs for leaseholders

-During this time, the leasehold owner is responsible for paying ground rent to the landlord.
+During this time, the leasehold owner must paying ground rent to the landlord.
 They are also responsible for any repair and maintenance of the property.

-Unless the property is purchased outright or the lease is extended, the property will revert to the freeholder at the end of the lease period.
+Otherwise, the property will revert to the freeholder at end of the lease.

 Do I need building insurance for a leasehold flat?